Add00w/Add00w/README.md

 I am Addow a fluter developer.
 I developed ios and android apps with this wonderful framework.

 - 🌱 I’m currently trying new flutter&dart teckniques
-- 💬 Ask me about Flutter related stuff
+- 💬 Ask me about Flutter/dart related stuff

 ---